-All required readings are available on blackboard or their URL is in this Syllabus.
-If they are not available or you cannot access them on the system, you are responsible to let me know (e-mail me) so I can fix the problem or send you a copy.
-In a pinch, most readings should also be accessible through the library online system, even if you cannot get them on blackboard.
-Note that the readings may be changed as we go along - as we discover new and interesting readings to include and as our focus develops, we may drop some readings.
-Changes will be announced in class and e-mailed to you from Blackboard.
+All required readings are available on Canvas under 'Course Reserves' or 'Files', or their URL is in this Syllabus.
+If they are not available or you cannot access them on the Canvas system, you are responsible to let me know (e-mail me), so I can fix the problem or send you a copy.
+Most readings should also be accessible through the library system, even if you cannot get them on Canvas.
+Note that I may change the readings as the semester progresses - as we discover new and interesting readings to include, and as our focus develops, we may drop some readings.
+Changes in the readings will be announced in class.